beeware/briefcase/docs/en/about/success.md

   that was packaged for distribution using Briefcase.
 - [Mu](https://codewith.mu) is a simple code editor for beginner programmers.
 It uses Briefcase to prepare a macOS installer.
-- [Napari](https://napari.org/) is a multi-dimensional image viewer for python.
+- [Napari](https://napari.org/) is a multidimensional image viewer for python.
 It uses Briefcase to prepare bundled Windows, macOS, and Linux installers.
 - [Patent Toolkit](https://patenttk.com/) is a suite of tools for patent